One of my favorite home organizing tools and one I could not live without is my Simple Household Planner.

 - Family Favorites printable page (optional)

-All the planning pages fit perfectly in a 1-inch binder and are organized with plastic pocket write-on tabbed dividers (just like I use in my coupon binder).
+All the planning pages fit perfectly in a 1-inch binder and are organized with plastic pocket write-on tabbed dividers.

 I used the single pocket dividers but you can buy dividers with pockets on front and back if you want to increase your storage capacity.
-You can also recycle dividers from other projects by using a drop of lemon essential oil to remove existing ink or my favorite label maker to create the categories.
+You can also recycle dividers from other projects by using a drop of lemon essential oil to remove existing ink or by using my favorite label maker to create new labels.
 They look good as new!

 The categories I use for my simple household planner are: Yearly (goals), Monthly (goals), The Big List, Weekly, Daily, Menus, Kids and Important.
 Pretty simple, huh?